NREL/EnergyPlus/doc/src/docs/AuxiliaryPrograms/AuxiliaryPrograms.md

 For Input and Output file names, the complete paths should be included.

-ErrorFlag will be returned as “true” if an error occurs during processing or “false” if the process is successful.
+ErrorFlag will be returned as "true" if an error occurs during processing or "false" if the process is successful.

 Fortran 90/95 Declaration: